redhat-france-sa/rhforum-2019-quotegame/openshift/multi-cloud/traefik-ee/README.md

 Forwarding TraefikEE Control API port...ok
 Connecting to TraefikEE Control API...ok
 Deploying configuration...ok

+Login successful.

+You have access to 54 projects, the list has been suppressed.
+You can list all projects with 'oc projects'

 Connecting to Kubernetes API...ok
 Retrieving TraefikEE Control credentials...ok